eslint/eslint/docs/user-guide/migrating-to-7.0.0.md

 Personal config files have been deprecated since [v6.7.0](https://eslint.org/blog/2019/11/eslint-v6.7.0-released).
 ESLint 7.0.0 will start printing runtime deprecation warnings.
 It will print a warning for the following situations:

-1. When ESLint loaded `~/.eslintrc.*` config files because project's config was not present.
+1. When a project does not have a configuration file present and ESLint loads configuration from `~/.eslintrc.*`.
 1. When ESLint ignored `~/.eslintrc.*` config files because project's config was present. (in other words, the HOME directory is an ancestor directory of the project and the project config didn't have `root:true` setting.)

 **To address:** Remove `~/.eslintrc.*` config files then add `.eslintrc.*` config files to your project directory.
 Or use `--config` option to use shared config files.